ManticoreGamesInc/platform-documentation/docs/scripting/tutorial.md

 `on_begin_overlap` is an event that exists within Trigger objects.
 By using `:connect()` in the code above, we are able to let the event know about `handleOverlap` and call it when the event gets executed.

-If you save and press Play, you'll notice that while the coin now disappears on contact, nothing else seems to happen.
-This is because aren't displaying anything to the player.
+If you save and press Play, you'll notice that while the coin now disappears on contact nothing else seems to happen.
+This is because we aren't displaying anything to the player.

 ### Displaying Coin Count